Pranto-Paul/Todo-List-with-Djano/README.md

 - Click the "Update" button to edit the details of a task.
 - Click the "Delete" button to remove a task from the list.

-## Contributing

-Contributions are welcome!
-Please feel free to fork this repository and submit pull requests to suggest improvements or add new features.

 ## License